New Media | 14 de septiembre de 2016 | Vistas: 566

 Nowadays there are several conflicts for natural resources that are caused by different groups of people who want to have access to the same resources, which are increasingly limited.
-Jeff Bennett shares his thoughts regarding this subject based in his experience as an environmental economics expert.
+Jeff Bennett shares his thoughts regarding this subject based on his experience as an environmental economics expert.
 He explains the most common political solutions that groups of interest give to this “fight” for resources and the complexity of the problem because it is a mixture of politics, economics, and people.

 Rather than people just buying and selling environmental resources like biodiversity, we have political processes coming in to play to allocate those resources to the various parties who are interested, so it's no longer just economics, it's also politics."

 He also addresses the topic of water, and property rights to regulate the use of this vital resource.
 Bennett talks about the legislation and uncertainty, which is a key factor to take in account when creating legislation that really makes a change.
-Finally, he recommends bibliography about this topic.

 What legislation needs to do to make sure it’s a consistent framework over time, is to make sure that the rules are sit in place and don’t change frequently (…) that’s the solution for sustainability.”